Josè - Tenuta Villa Guerra

 A Villa on the Golden Mile, Grounded in Campanian Produce

 The stretch of coastline between Naples and Torre del Greco earned the name Miglio d'Oro, the Golden Mile, during the 18th century, when Bourbon aristocracy built their summer villas facing Vesuvius and the bay.
 Many of those buildings have been absorbed into the suburban sprawl that now lines the Via Nazionale.
 A handful survive intact.
-Tenuta Villa Guerra is among them, and it is inside this layered context — frescoed ceilings, formal gardens, volcanic stone underfoot — that Josè operates as a restaurant anchored to the flavours of Campania.
+Tenuta Villa Guerra is among them, and it is inside this layered context, frescoed ceilings, formal gardens, volcanic stone underfoot, that Josè operates as a restaurant serving Modern Neapolitan Fine Dining in Torre del Greco, with a price point around $100 per person.

-The approach here is not preservation for its own sake.
-The kitchen in 2025 has shifted direction under new ownership, moving toward lighter reinterpretations of traditional Campanian recipes rather than faithful reproductions.
+The kitchen has shifted direction, moving toward lighter reinterpretations of traditional Campanian recipes rather than faithful reproductions.
 That distinction matters in a region where the culinary canon, from ragù to pastiera, carries significant cultural weight.
 Choosing to reinterpret rather than replicate is an editorial decision as much as a culinary one, and it positions Josè within a broader conversation happening across southern Italian restaurants about how to make inherited recipes feel current without stripping them of meaning.

 Where the Ingredients Come From, and Why That Matters Here